-The Compact deals with the challenges of military children and their frequent relocations.
-It allows for uniform treatment as military children transfer between school districts in member states.
+The Compact deals with the challenges of minary children and their frequent relocations it allows for uniform treament as minary children fransfer between school districts in member states.
 Each member state must adopt the Compact through legislation.
 Each Compact state will appoint representation to an on-going governing Commission which will enact necessary rules.
 The Compact calls for the development of State Councils in each member state.
-Each State Council may be tasked with development of policy concerning operations and procedures of the compact within the state.
+Each State Council may be tasked with development or policy concerning operations and procedures of the compact within the state.